mililic85/DataVisualization/Readme.md

 # Starting the code

-- clone the repositorie by performing the command:
+- clone the repository by performing the command:

 ```shell
 git clone <GitHub Shell URL>